Last Updated on July 26, 2022.

 - You should discuss cage recommendations with your breeder prior to purchasing a new home for your pet.

 - Plan on purchasing a cage from your breeder (who will appreciate your support) or have your hedgehog’s cage completely setup BEFORE bringing your hedgehog home.
+A good breeder should be able to show you the proper set up and provide you with everything needed.

 - Your hedgehog’s cage MUST have a solid bottom.
 Hedgehogs’ feet are very different than other animals that can tolerate a wire bottom.